hieuvp/learning-automation-tools/xpath/README.md

 ```xpath
 //img[@class='brand-image']
 ```

+you can see it has an input tag and attributes like class and id.
+Now, I will use the tag name and these attributes to construct XPath which in turn will locate the search bar.

 On the `Elements` panel, press `Command` + `F` to open a search box in Chrome DevTools.
 Next, you can write XPath, string selector and it will try to search based on that criteria.